seguyy/News_RAG_System/README.md

 # News RAG System (Retrieval-Augmented Generation)

-This project implements a Retrieval-Augmented Generation (RAG) pipeline over a news dataset.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline over a news dataset (information from BBC News).
 Given a user question, the system:
 1) retrieves the most relevant news items via similarity search, and
 2) injects those items into a prompt to help an LLM produce a grounded answer.